 Bradford Beats the Regional and National Yield Medians

 Bradford's top-yielding suburb sits at 10.1%, well above the Yorkshire and The Humber median of 5.6% and the UK-wide median of 5.7%.
 Even the fifth-ranked postcode at 8.2% comfortably beats both benchmarks.
-The city-wide median of 6.2% also sits above the national figure, which tells you that Bradford as a whole is a higher-yield market than the UK average, not just in a handful of unusual postcodes.
+The city-wide median of 6.0% also sits above the national figure, which tells you that Bradford as a whole is a higher-yield market than the UK average, not just in a handful of unusual postcodes.
 That said, the district's premium areas yield closer to (or below) the national median, so the suburb choice determines whether you buy a Bradford-average or a Bradford-outperforming asset.

 The regulatory picture supports either strategy.
 Bradford sits outside Greater London, so the 90-day rule does not apply, and holiday lets can operate year-round.
 The FHL tax regime was abolished from April 2025, which means holiday lets and buy-to-let are now taxed equivalently, making the financial comparison between the two strategies more important than ever.
 Outside London, converting a property to holiday let use may still require planning permission for change of use, and this should be checked with Bradford Council before committing.

 These are city and suburb medians.
-Individual properties diverge significantly based on condition, exact street, and bedroom count.
+Individual properties differ based on condition, exact street, and bedroom count.
 The dashboard shows suburb-level data for every bedroom count and property type across Bradford, along with the market score methodology and the underlying data sources used to build these estimates.
-Leeds Holiday Lets Yield 9.0%, but Costs Eat Half covers how these suburb-level yields translate into real monthly costs after mortgage, insurance, and maintenance.
+Leeds Holiday Lets Yield 9.8%, but Costs Eat Half covers how these suburb-level yields translate into real monthly costs after mortgage, insurance, and maintenance.
 North Yorkshire Holiday Lets Double Buy-to-Let Gross Revenue explores the property-type question, which matters because apartments and houses yield very differently in Bradford's city centre postcodes.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Bradford in the dashboard
+Take Bradford further in the dashboard

-View Bradford →Need full filtering and saved scenarios?
+Open Bradford →Need full filtering and saved scenarios?

 £15 for 24-hour access.
 All suburbs, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.